anhhchu/databricks-pulsar-iceberg/README.md

 - Setup guides for Apache Pulsar standalone deployment on MacOS and AWS EC2
 - Financial data message generation and publishing to Pulsar topics
-- Message consumption using Python clients and Databricks Structured Streaming
+- Consume messages with Databricks Structured Streaming and write to Managed Iceberg tables on Unity Catalog
 - Interactive Spark development using Databricks Connect for seamless local IDE integration

 ## File Structure